Housing and Student Affairs

 Where you live is one of the most important aspects of your time abroad and can be the basis for rich personal growth.
 Nevertheless, living in a foreign country can also be challenging.
 This is why we offer you support when it comes to your housing.

-- email@example.com (if living in a Kollegium, Living & Learning Community, Residential Community, or a Folkehøjskole)
+- email@example.com (if living in a Kollegium, Living & Learning Community, or Residential Community)

-- firstname.lastname@example.org (if living in a Homestay or a Rented Room)
+- firstname.lastname@example.org (if living in a Homestay, Rented Room, or Folkehøjskole)

-Include a brief description of what you would like to talk about and when you are free.
-A housing coordinator will respond to your request within one business day.
+Include a brief description of what you would like to talk about and when you are available.
+Housing Staff respond to your request within one business day.

 DIS Care Team